Practical Dermatology (PgDip)

 Students are expected to use their individual study time to complete the modular learning material, which is available online, and complete further reading from dermatology text books and searches for material in journal articles and libraries.
 The success of the course therefore depends, to a large extent, on the input and enthusiasm of course participants.

-Applicants must hold an undergraduate degree in clinical medicine (MBBCh, BMBS, MBBS, or equivalent) awarded by a recognised institution
+- A copy of your degree certificate and transcripts which show you have achieved an undergraduate degree in clinical medicine (MBBCh, BMBS, MBBS, or equivalent) awarded by a recognised institution, or an equivalent international degree.

-Be currently working and managing patients, with part of their clinical practice involving the care of patients with skin problems.
+- A personal statement which confirms that you are currently working and actively managing patients, with part of your clinical practice involving the care of patients with skin problems.
 This is required in order to complete the case histories required on the course.
-Please ensure this is clearly confirmed in your personal statement.

 Find out more about English language requirements.